rasbt/LLMs-from-scratch/ch07/04_preference-tuning-with-dpo/README.md

-# Chapter 7: Instruction Finetuning
+# Chapter 7: Finetuning to Follow Instructions

 In progress ...